What Are Synthetic Opioids?

-Typically, fatal opioid overdoses are caused by a lack of oxygen when a person stops breathing.
-Because synthetic opioids are of the same category as “natural” opioids, signs of dependency, addiction, and overdose are very similar.
-Fentanyl is a longer-acting opiate, like morphine, heroin, or oxycodone.
-The primary difference between overdose from oxycodone and fentanyl or carfentanil, is that the latter are exponentially stronger than the former two and therefore presents a greater risk of complications.
+Typically, fatal Opioid overdoses are caused by a lack of oxygen when a person stops breathing.
+Because Synthetic Opioids are so similar to “natural” Opioids, the signs of dependency, addiction, and overdose to both are very similar.
+Fentanyl is a longer-acting Opiate, like Morphine, Heroin, or Oxycodone.
+The primary difference between overdose from Oxycodone and Fentanyl or Carfentanil is that the latter one is exponentially stronger than the former two and therefore presents a greater risk of complications.
 Moreover, Fentanyl’s ability to start affecting the body soon after ingestion can lead to overdose even faster.

 Signs of overdose are more pronounced versions of symptoms the drug already produces — slowed breathing may stop entirely, reduced consciousness may become unconsciousness.
-Today, opioid overdose is more likely to be fatal because of high potency.
+Today, Opioid overdose is more likely to be fatal because of high potency.
 However, it is possible to survive an Opioid overdose if the victim is provided medical attention quickly enough.

-To reverse an overdose, and allow an individual to begin breathing normally again, higher doses of naloxone is required.
-Naloxone, an opioid receptor antagonist, can block the effects of all opioids in a person’s system, reviving them and preventing them from getting any higher.
-The most common form of naloxone, Narcan, comes in a nasal spray in a 4 mg dose.
+To reverse an overdose, and allow an individual to begin breathing normally again, high doses of Naloxone are required.
+Naloxone, an Opioid receptor antagonist, can block the effects of all Opioids in a person’s system, reviving them and preventing them from getting any higher.
+The most common form of Naloxone, Narcan, comes in a nasal spray in a 4 mg dose.
 Multiple doses may need to be administered to fully revive an individual.

-Regardless of the type of opioid, detoxing can be painful and even deadly.
-Medical professionals generally recommend individuals seek assistance from a drug rehab facility, as medical assistance increases the likelihood of success as well as comfortability.
+Regardless of the type of Opioid, detoxing can be painful and — in extreme cases — deadly.
+Medical professionals generally recommend individuals seek assistance from a drug rehab facility, as medical assistance increases the likelihood of success as well as comfort.
 Followed by inpatient drug rehab or outpatient rehab, people can recover and maintain sobriety afterward through support groups or therapy.

-If you’re ready to start your journey to recovery, contact a dedicated treatment specialist today.
+If you’re ready to start your journey to recovery, contact a treatment provider today.